brycejohnston/awesome-agriculture/README.md

 ## Knowledgebases and Learning Resources

 * [OpenFarm](https://github.com/openfarmcc/OpenFarm) - A free and open database for farming and gardening knowledge built with Ruby on Rails.
+* [Harvest Helper](https://github.com/damwhit/harvest_helper) -  Provides growing, harvesting and recipe information for the 45 plants in the database as well as a JSON API.

 ## Remote Sensing and Imagery